 I had never heard of dust mites.
 I had no idea where they lived, what they ate, or how to kill them.

-As a result, I decided to look into essential oils for dust mites and learn how they could help improve my allergy naturally.
+As a result, I decided to look into essential oils for dust mites and learn how they could help improve my allergies naturally.
 The following shares what I have learned about dust mites and essential oils.

 Best Essential Oils To Kill Dust Mites